thomssl/Personal_Training_Assistant/README.md

 ### Clients

 Clients are displayed in list format and each client row shows the important information about the client.
-To edit the client, you can click the row and a windows will appear and allow with the current client info displayed.
+To edit the client, you can click the row and a windows will appear with the current client info displayed.
+See 'Add/Edit Client' for more details.
+To add a new client, click the add button in the bottom right corner.
+A window will appear with default values selected.
+Add client information to confirm a new client and follow the rules about client.
+See 'Add/Edit Clients' and 'Client' for more information.
+To remove a client, long hold the client's row and a prompt will ask you to confirm deletion of a client.

+### Add/Edit Client

+When you click the add button or click a row within the clients list, you will be sent to window to add or edit a client.
+The operations are very similar so I figured it would be easier for me if I put them together.
+When creating or editing a client, your normal schedule (ie clients with normal schedules) will be checked for conflicts.
+All sessions outside of your normal schedule clients will not be checked, hence you might find conflicts with variable sessions in your schedule.
+You will have to deal with those but the Schedule section will turn conflicting session red to denote a conflict.